 Dating jealous men can be uncomfortable and sometimes even dangerous.
-While jealousyis a completely normal emotion and not inherently problematic in small amounts, it can easily become a sensitive area in a relationship.
+While jealousy is a completely normal emotion and not inherently problematic in small amounts, it can easily become a sensitive area in a relationship.
 In this article, you will learn how to address your boyfriend’s jealousy and how you can interact with him and create trust to keep jealousy from negatively affecting your relationship.
 It should be noted that the onus is primarily on him to try to figure out the root of these feelings and cope with them.
-The following, though, are some ways you can help him as his partner.
+The following, though, are some ways you can help him in overcoming jealousy.

 1. Tell Him How You Feel

 Communication is essential to resolving any issue in a relationship.
 Some things have a way of working themselves out, but it’s generally better to have things out in the open.
 Most of the time, if something needs to be fixed, it needs to be brought up (calmly and productively, ideally).

 This can be the most nerve-wracking part of the process because there can be a lot of uncertainty, but it’s an essential part of solving the problem.
 You will need to accept that there is a possibility he will get offended, as he may feel criticized or put on the spot.

 However, you can only do your best to try to make it as smooth as you possibly can.
 As sternly but calmly as you can, have an honest conversation about how his jealousy and his reactions make you feel.
 Simply acknowledging his jealousy is a good first step toward a productive dialogue and dealing with the issue.

 Ideally, he will listen and understand, but it usually doesn’t end here.
 Fixing jealousy issues may take some effort to resolve, but you can move in the right direction and make progress.
 Some jealous men can be physically and emotionally abusive.
 If this is the response that you get when trying to be productive, remove yourself from the situation as safely and quickly as possible and seek help.